project

 Understand

-To get an idea of what the users can expect from my application, I conducted a competitive analysis of two competitors: CommonGenius and The ONE.
+To get a sense of what users might expect from my application, I started by conducting a competitive analysis of two players: CommonGenius and The ONE.
+This helped me identify the benchmark to aim for and the opportunities I could seize.

 CommonGenius